 - a.
-At least one of the recombined lots contains a detached house used for single-unit living which shall not be removed; - b.
-The lot is to be exclusively used for a detached house used for single-unit living, including accessory uses; - c.
-The recombination involved is either no more than two lots or an aggregate of less than 1⁄2 acre and the recombined lot contains a maximum of 24,000 square feet of impervious surface. - 6.
 Land-disturbing activities, not otherwise exempted, that do not require a land-disturbing permit under Sec.
-9.4.6. are exempted provided that, upon application of any impervious surfaces this exemption shall not apply; - 7.
+9.4.6 are exempted provided that, upon application of any impervious surfaces this exemption shall not apply. - b.
 Substitution of impervious surfaces when all the standards of Sec.
-10.3.4. are met; and - 8.
+10.3.4.E are met. - c.
 Substitution of impervious surfaces with approved pervious surfaces.